maximo-wiki/maximo-python-rest/README.md

 # maximo-python-rest
-Python RESTful scripts for the IBM Maximo Enterprise Asset Management System
+Python RESTful scripts for use with the IBM Maximo Enterprise Asset Management system.